Ray2024Ray/rayspodcast/collections/_episodes/episode-020.md

 ---
 audio_url: https://anchor.fm/s/1072535c0/podcast/play/111768792/https%3A%2F%2Fd3ctxlq1ktw2nl.cloudfront.net%2Fstaging%2F2025-10-27%2F21dd02fb-8129-b15a-c683-1b7ff0984027.mp3
 cover: https://d3t3ozftmdmh3i.cloudfront.net/staging/podcast_uploaded_episode/44048464/44048464-1764205300272-e9fc0cf1ee7b1.jpg
-description: '<p>Today we are talking with Anna, a guest who embodies leadership and dedication.
+description: '<p>Today we are talking with Ana, a guest who embodies leadership and dedication.
 Ana came to Stanford as a spouse from Guadalajara, Mexico, and quickly transitioned from her previous role as a project manager to a key volunteer at the CCIS.
 She now helps lead the Loan Closet, a system